 Q: Do I have to apply to graduate when I have completed all of my undergraduate requirements?

 A: No, once you have completed your undergraduate requirements, you may apply for undergraduate degree conferral at any point before or when you also apply for graduate degree conferral.
-Housing implication: If you finish your undergraduate requirements in the middle of an academic year or prior to your 4th year, then you may wish to delay applying for undergraduate graduation so as not to disrupt your undergraduate housing eligibility.
-See additional questions below.
+Housing implication: If you finish your undergraduate requirements prior to your 4th year, then you may wish to delay applying for undergraduate graduation so as not to disrupt your undergraduate housing eligibility for your 4th year.

 Q: If I apply for undergraduate graduation early, will it mess up my housing?